Marouane Fellaini

-Marouane Fellaini-Bakkioui (born 22 November 1987) is a Belgian professional footballer who plays as a midfielder for Chinese club Shandong Taishan.
+Marouane Fellaini-Bakkioui (born 22 November 1987) is a Belgian former professional footballer who played as a midfielder.

 Born in Etterbeek to Moroccan parents, Fellaini played youth football for Anderlecht, R.A.E.C.
-Mons, Royal Francs Borains and Charleroi S.C. before joining Standard Liège.
-After winning the Belgian First Division and the Ebony Shoe as a Liège player, he moved to England to join Everton.
+Mons, Royal Francs Borains and Charleroi before joining Standard Liège.
+After winning the Belgian Pro League and the Ebony Shoe as a Liège player, he moved to England to join Everton.

-At Everton, he was the club's Young Player of the Season for 2008–09, when the club were losing finalists in the FA Cup.
+At Everton, Fellaini was the club's Young Player of the Season for 2008–09, when the club were losing finalists in the FA Cup.
 After five years at Everton, he transferred to Manchester United in a deal worth £27.5 million in September 2013.
-After five years with Manchester United that included four trophies and more than a decade in England in total, Fellaini joined Shandong Taishan in February 2019.
+Fellaini spent over five years at Manchester United, helping the club win four trophies including the FA Cup, EFL Cup and UEFA Europa League.
+After more than a decade in England in total, Fellaini joined Chinese Super League club Shandong Taishan in February 2019.

-A full international for the Belgium national team from 2007 until his retirement in March 2019, Fellaini amassed 87 caps and 18 goals for The Red Devils.
-He represented the team at the 2008 Olympics, the 2014 World Cup, Euro 2016, and the 2018 World Cup, helping Belgium to third place in the latter tournament.
+A full international for the Belgium national team from 2007 until his international retirement in March 2019, Fellaini amassed 87 caps and 18 goals for Belgium.
+He played for the team at the 2008 Olympics, the 2014 World Cup, Euro 2016, and the 2018 World Cup, helping Belgium to third place in the latter tournament.